The MAB Model A

 PISTOLET AUTOMATIQUE 635 “MAB” BREVETÉ

 The word “breveté” means “patentee,” or as an adjective “patented or certificated.”
-In the context here, it means that the pistol is patented.
+In the context here, it means that the pistol has been patented.

 The shape of the lower projection of the sear that engages the connector bar was modified slightly.
 The connector bar and disconnector became a single unit, the pivoting front lobe of the disconnector being eliminated.
 The milled portion of the frame beneath the manual safety latch was reduced so that most of its area was covered by the grip plate.
 The latch itself was modified so that it was no longer flat, but the portion grasped by the thumb bent up slightly out of the milled area to clear the surface of the frame.
 The pin that held the firing pin spring guide in place was eliminated.
 The vertical bar on the firing pin spring backstop was eliminated and the backstop was slightly enlarged, with an inset to fit the back of the firing pin spring guide.
 The trigger was reduced in size so it did not protrude as far into the trigger guard.